Push/Pull logoPush/Pull

 CriterionPush/PullHevyWhy it mattersCurrent source

 Routine storage limitsUnlimited templates for subscribers (after trial), built for repeatable blocks.Free plan: up to 4 routines.
-Pro: unlimited routine storage.Routine limits directly affect long-term template use.best-way-to-track-workouts (Hevy feature page)
+Pro: unlimited routine storage.Routine limits directly affect long-term template use.Hevy Pro subscription help article

-Graph history windowHistory + fatigue trend views make it easier to spot overload slowdowns and plateau patterns.Free graph history is capped at 3 months; Pro unlocks year/all-time graph views.Long-range history is key for detecting plateaus before they drag on for weeks.gym-progress / gym-performance pages
+Data history windowHistory + fatigue trend views make it easier to spot overload slowdowns and plateau patterns.Free data history is capped at 3 months; Pro unlocks all-time history.Long-range history is key for detecting plateaus before they drag on for weeks.Hevy Pro subscription help article

 Product pages referenced above: workout logging, strength tracking, AI workout planner, template editing and swaps, progressive overload suggestions, recovery body map, and Apple Watch support.
 For plateau diagnosis workflow, see how to break a strength plateau.

 Hevy data above is from Hevy-owned pages and help docs.
-Annual/lifetime totals can vary by platform, region, or promotion, so check the in-app checkout screen before subscribing.
+Subscription pricing can vary by platform, region, or promotion, so check the in-app checkout screen before subscribing.

 How to compare Push/Pull vs Hevy fairly in one week